ExperimentalSurgery/RAS_VR_2/README.md

 4 Discussion
 4.1 Design choices
-[Discuss design decisions (e.g. using 3D Systems Touch vs. other devices, Meta Quest 3 vs. tethered HMD, metal console vs. full 3D-print) and how they affect usability, fidelity, and reproducibility.]
+Design decisions (e.g. using 3D Systems Touch vs. other devices) and how they affect usability, fidelity, and reproducibility...

 4.2 Scalability and extensibility
-[Discuss how the toolkit can be extended: e.g. different organs/tasks, additional sensors, multi-user setups, integration with real robotic systems, or deployment in other institutions.]
+How the toolkit can be extended: e.g. different organs/tasks, additional sensors, multi-user setups, integration with real robotic systems, or deployment in other surgical scenarios (e.g. weight lift and other suggested scenarios from the surgeons in RAS survey)

 4.3 Current limitations and future work
-[Summarize main technical limitations and outline specific future improvements: e.g. optimized console weight, improved comfort, wireless haptics, more advanced haptic shaders, better calibration workflows.]
+Main technical limitations and outline specific future improvements: e.g. optimized console weight, improved comfort, wireless haptics, more advanced haptics, better calibration workflows...

 5 Code, data, and architecture
-5.1 Code availability and repository structure [Provide repository DOI/URL, license, and a short description of directory structure:]
+5.1 Code availability and repository structure
+Anna: repository DOI/URL, license, and a short description of directory structure...
 /Assets/ (Unity assets, scenes, scripts)
 /Haptics/ (plugin configuration, haptic materials) /ConsoleCAD/ (CAD files, STL/OBJ)